 The most immediate ancestor of chess is, which became popular in 7th century in Persia.
 This game, available on some online chess servers, was very similar to modern chess, with a few major changes.
 The kings, rooks, and knights are identical to those we use today.
 Pawns can only move one square, the queen (known as a fers or counsellor) could only move one square in any diagonal direction, and the bishop (or elephant) jumped like a knight—but only two squares diagonally.

 02 of 07

 Bughouse is one of the most popular chess variants, especially among younger players.
 In this game, two teams of two players each face each other on two separate chess boards.
-On each team, one player takes the White pieces, while the other plays Black.
+On each team, one player takes the white pieces, while the other plays the black.
 The game is played normally, with one big twist: when a player captures a piece, he passes it to his partner.
 On a player's turn, he may make a normal chess move, or place a captured piece on the board.
 The first checkmate on either board decides which team wins.